Blog Post Updated on:April 9, 2021

 Before you decide to purchase a sunroom, you’ll want to know more about the various types of sunrooms available.
 In this blog post, we’ll clarify the characteristics that differentiate three season and four season rooms, and how each can provide benefits to you and your family.

 Seasons of use.
-A three season room and a four season room may look similar at first glance, but the main distinguishing factors between the two is the framing system and glass used.
+A three season room and a four season room may look similar at first glance, but the main distinguishing factors between the two are the framing system and glass used.
 The frame of a four season room is thermally engineered so the room can be heated and cooled cost effectively.
 Since it can be temperature controlled, it can be used year-round, regardless of the weather.
 Depending on your location, a three season room is typically only used in the spring, summer, and fall, when outside temperatures are mild.
 However, if you reside in a mild climate, a three season room may be perfect for you.
 It really depends on how you plan to use the room.

 Difference in engineering.
 Four season rooms have two available options for framing: vinyl, with steel and aluminum reinforcement, and aluminum.
 These thermally-engineered frame options allow the room to be heated and cooled cost effectively, year-round, regardless of your climate.
 The aluminum frame of a three season room is not engineered to prevent heat loss, which is why it typically costs less.

 Price.
 A four season room is typically more expensive than a three season room because it’s constructed to be heated and cooled.
 The Patio Enclosures Team will work with you and your family to custom design and build the sunroom option that works best for you while staying within your budget.